nicjar/DM_WS/exercises/1-organization.md

 ---

 # File organization

-:computer:Create a folder for your project in some suitable location on your computer
+#### :computer: Create a folder for your project in some suitable location on your computer
 <br />

-:computer:Create relevant subfolders according to some best-practice outline.
+#### :computer: Create relevant subfolders according to some best-practice outline.
 <details markdown="1">
 <summary>:key: Click to see a suggest folder structure</summary>